spryker-community/spryker-translations/README.md

 * Spanish (Spain) - es_ES

 > [!NOTE]
-> This repository may contain translations powered by AI.
+> The initial version of these translations are created by AI.
+By releasing these to our community on GitHub and accepting PRs, we aim to improve this AI-generated baseline further with YOUR contributions!
 >
 > Try it yourself for generating your customer-specific project translations to any language by installing the [Spryker Community Toolkit](https://github.com/spryker-community/spryker-toolkit).